 Its updating was hindered by the lack of political unity after the fall of the Imperium Romanum as well as –in my opinion– by Latin's additional role as an international language in large areas of Christianity, where a new Rome managed to extend its hold (imperialism again, oops).
 Those people outside the old borders, including God, just couldn’t be bothered with evolution!
 Lingua aeterna.
 So eventually, each Latin country just rolled up its sleeves and made a local up-date for internal use.
 Et voilà what we now call Romance languages.
 But the wind has changed direction now.
 Communication with other Latin people has increased extraordinarily (Erasmus!) and Latin countries, both in Europe and in America, are in ever closer contact.
 In addition to that, our fellow Europeans need a central door into Romance from the front.

 Already some decades ago, Rebecca Posner (University of Oxford) said that creating a Romance interlanguage “is not beyond the bounds of possibility” (The Romance languages.1996: 344).
-(New) standards for Greek, Czech, Catalan, Afrikaans or Basque, just to name some examples from different families, were developed in the 20th century by specialists.
+(New) standards for Greek, Czech, Afrikaans, Basque or Romansh, just to name some examples from different families, were developed in the 20th century by specialists.
 This is called codification, and it’s a branch of applied linguistics.
 So an updating of our Latin common standard language is possible.
 And it’s long overdue (no more mañana, mañana!).
 Will and the help of scientific methodology is all we need to start the ball rolling (users will finish the job, as usual).
 As a matter of fact, an international project, Vía Neolatina, has been working on such a codification for over a decade already.
 A new pan-Romance language, a synthesis of the existing variation that can be representative of Romance as a whole, will be proposed in the near future.
 The first version is already available at (have a look!).
 It’s like an improved Italian, with bène and bòna.

 Of course, Latins converge in present Europe in contact with two big language families more (Germanic and Slavic), and smaller groups.
 So they not only need a neolatino to communicate amongst themselves but also some way to interact with other Europeans.
 We need a common strategy here.
 Luckily, the Slavic and Germanic families are also working towards their own linguistic convergence.
 And, believe it or not, it’s the east Europeans that are leading this complementary movement.
-Their , which is receiving a lot of attention in the press, is even being used in a new film, ‘ ’, based on a story that takes place in an indeterminate Slavic region.
+Their , which is receiving a lot of attention in the press, has been used in a new film, ‘ ’, based on a story that takes place in an indeterminate Slavic region.
 Bravo!
 So we are getting there: Neolatin, Interslavic and Germanic.
 Three languages.

 Language families in Europe.
 Image: Adapted from Wikimedia